-What makes Cel-Fi boosters different is that they are digital boosters that interact with a cellular network actively, rather than analog boosters.
-This distinction makes Cel-Fi boosters stand out from previous cellular boosters we have tested.
+Cel-Fi boosters are digital boosters that interact with a cellular network actively, rather than analog boosters.
+This distinction makes Cel-Fi boosters stand out from previous cellular boosters we had tested.

 Cel-Fi describes their technology this way:

 "Cel-Fi is the most sophisticated signal booster in the market.
 It is completely digital and powered by two custom-made system-on-a-chip processors with 38 digital signal processors.
 Integrated smart antenna technology tirelessly analyzes the indoor environment and automatically adjusts in real time to provide the best coverage and overall value.
 Cel-Fi ensures optimal cellular coverage – even with only one bar of signal from the mobile operator."

 This is why the Cel-Fi Go M is allowed by the FCC to deliver 65dB of gain in the Go M, well above the 50dB max legal limit of conventional mobile boosters.

 Cel-Fi boosters are controlled by the Cel-Fi Wave app connected via Bluetooth to the booster.
 The app will show you the carrier and LTE band that you are connected to, the signal strength, and the amount of boost - directly on your iOS or Android device.